HAIV-Lab/DPM/README.md

 The code repository for "Vision-Language Dual-Pattern Matching for Out-of-Distribution Detection" in PyTorch.

+We have released DPM-F, DPM-T will be released soon.
 We will gradually improve and enhance the code.
 ## News

 [09/2024]🎉  Our codes have been released publicly.